Horatio Gordon Robley: East Indies

-Service in New Zealand
+New Zealand

-In 1863 the 68th Regiment left Burma for the New Zealand Wars and landed at Auckland, New Zealand on 8 January 1864.
-Again displaying a desire to absorb his new surroundings, Robley purchased a Māori vocabulary and other books about Māori.
-In the following April, Robley took his troops to Tauranga to join General Cameron's forces attacking Pukehinahina also known as Gate Pā.
+In 1863, the 68th Regiment left Burma for the New Zealand Wars, landing at Auckland, New Zealand, on 8 January 1864.
+Again, displaying a desire to absorb his new surroundings, Robley purchased a Māori vocabulary and other books about Māori.
+In the following April, Robley took his troops to Tauranga to join General Cameron's forces at Pukehinahina / Gate Pā.
 British forces suffered a humiliating defeat in the Battle of Gate Pā on 29 April 1864, with 31 killed and 80 wounded despite vastly outnumbering their Māori foe.
 Gate Pā was the single most devastating defeat suffered by the British military in the New Zealand wars: while British casualties totalled more than a third of the storming party, Māori losses totalled about 25.

-Robley remained at Tauranga for 19 months until the beginning of 1866 during which time he continued drawing.
+Robley remained at Tauranga for 19 months, until the beginning of 1866, during which time he continued drawing.
 He completed a series of detailed sketches of the Māori defences at Pukehinahina and continued his interest in tattooing and completed accurate sketches of the tattoo designs of the wounded and dead.
-Several of these scenes were later reproduced in the Illustrated London News between 1864 and 1867.
+Several of these scenes were later reproduced in The Illustrated London News between 1864 and 1867.

 During his time in New Zealand he met Herete Mauao and they had a son whom they named Hamiora Tu Ropere.

-His regiment was withdrawn from Tauranga early in 1866 and sailed from Auckland arriving back in England at Spithead on 28 June 1866.
+His regiment was withdrawn from Tauranga early in 1866 and sailed from Auckland arriving back in Spithead, England, on 28 June 1866.

+Africa and Ceylon

+In 1870 Robley purchased a captaincy for £1,100, and on 4 February 1871 transferred to the 91st (Princess Louise's Argyllshire Highlanders).
+He remained on Home Service until 1880, when he was promoted to major and dispatched to Mauritius.
+Later he was sent to South Africa and saw service in Cape Colony, Natal and Zululand.
+Promoted to the rank of Lieutenant Colonel in July 1881 and with the regiment designated the 1st battalion Princess Louise's Argyll and Sutherland Highlanders in July 1882, Robley assumed command during Lieutenant Colonel Alexander Bruce's leave from 8 November 1882, and was appointed command of the battalion in July 1883.
+That year, he and P J Aubin published their History of the 1st Battalion Princess Louise's Argyll and Sutherland Highlanders.
+Orders were received for Ceylon and then changed for Natal on 17 July.